 For decades, Sheppard Mullin has been a leader in the antitrust bar.
-Our practice currently encompasses matters involving mergers and structural issues, criminal grand jury proceedings, international antitrust enforcement, pricing practice, product distribution, joint ventures, class actions based on federal and state antitrust and unfair competition laws, among other areas.
+Our practice encompasses mergers and structural issues, criminal grand jury proceedings, intellectual property issues, international antitrust enforcement, pricing practice, product distribution, joint ventures, class actions, among other areas.
 Our global competition resources include lawyers in California, Washington D.C., New York, Brussels, London, Seoul, Shanghai and Beijing.
-We represent clients in a wide variety of industries, including healthcare, pharmaceuticals, financial services, aerospace, energy, technology, publishing, distribution, courier and food services.
+We represent clients in a wide variety of industries, including electronics, healthcare, pharmaceuticals, financial services, aerospace, energy, technology, publishing, distribution, courier and food services.